 The year 2016 recorded 11.5 million misusers of prescription opioids with 42,249 people dead from an overdose (that is about 116 people every day), and 2.1 million individuals had an opioid disorder.
 In less than two decades, from the 1990s, the figures have quadrupled.

 Last year, US President Donald Trump declared a national public health emergency on opioid addiction.

 An opioid is a drug from opium or poppy tears, which is a dried latex from the opium poppy plant.
 Since pre-historic times, opium has been collected for food, medicine, ritual, and recreational use.
 It also led to two wars between Britain and China in 1839 to 1842 and 1856 to 1860 in what is dubbed the Opium Wars.

 An opioid is not supposed to be bad.
 The intention behind its introduction was to help patients deal with pain.
 In fact, the body creates and releases natural opioids when you hurt yourself.

 But, the substance which acts on receptors (widely distributed in the brain and found in the spinal cord and digestive tract), can stop the body’s production of its opioids with habitual use.

 If you habitually use painkillers, your body will begin to rely on drugs to produce dopamine, boosting the organic chemical and giving people a “high.”

 Some examples of the drug include fentanyl, morphine, methadone, hydrocodone, heroin, and oxycodone.

 When you administer the opioid to the body, it enters the bloodstream.
-Then, it circulates to the central nervous system where they will cross the blood-brain barrier.
-When the opioid successfully crosses the barrier, it will get into the nervous system and act as an opiate receptor by binding itself to a particular opiate receptor on the brain, spinal cord, or the peripheral nervous system.
+Then, it circulates to the central nervous system where they will then cross the blood-brain barrier.
+When the opioid successfully crosses the barrier, it will get into the nervous system and act as an opiate receptor by binding itself to a particular opiate receptor on the brain, spinal cord, or peripheral nervous system.